voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 api_instance = VoucherifySdk::CampaignsApi.new
 campaign_id = 'campaign_id_example' # String | You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. opts = {
-  force: true # Boolean | If this flag is set to `true`, the campaign and related vouchers will be removed permanently.
+  force: true # Boolean | If this flag is set to true, the campaign and related vouchers will be removed permanently.
 Going forward, the user will be able to create the next campaign with exactly the same name.
 }

 begin